DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/04-introduction.md

 recognizing the rapid transformations that are taking place at various levels of the economy and society as a result of digital technology, we urge caution to those who see broadband as a remedy for remote Australia.
-Commonly-held aspirations for broadband relating to better service delivery, overcoming remoteness and hardship, and cost savings, reflect a set of external priorities.
+Commonly held aspirations for broadband relating to better service delivery, overcoming remoteness and hardship, and cost savings, reflect a set of external priorities.
 The agendas of government and NGOs are not necessarily aligned with those of people living in remote